oliverjarvis/HearSay/README.md

 ## Training

-Once the data has been preprocessed, the training can be run with the Train.py file The traaining script can be called as follows
+Once the data has been preprocessed, the training can be run with the Train.py file.
+The training script can be called as follows

 ```bash
 python ./Train.py